 The Standard Procurement Document for Prequalification of Bidders (SPQD) has been prepared to facilitate prequalification of Bidders for large and complex civil works contracts, and contracts for technically complex plant.
 This is to ensure that only firms with appropriate experience, a proven track record, and necessary annual turnover, which are free of any major pending litigation, if applicable, will be invited to submit bids.
 Download and read the User's Guide: Standard Procurement Document for Prequalification of Bidders before working with the SPQD.

-A Standard Bidding Document (SBD) for the procurements of goods is available for each of four bidding procedures supported by ADB.
+A Standard Bidding Document (SBD) for the procurement of goods is available for each of two bidding procedures supported by ADB.
 The Purchaser may select one to best suit the nature of the particular procurement.
-Download and read the User's Guide: Procurement of Goods before working with any of the four bidding documents for goods.
+Download and read the User's Guide: Procurement of Goods before working with any of the two bidding documents for goods.

 Works - Large Contracts